 We rode several other rides in Fantasyland that afternoon, but I wasn’t about to move on without taking a spin on Mr. Toad’s Wild Ride.
 It was as fun as I remembered, having rode it in days gone by at Walt Disney World.

-My mind began to briefly explore the nostalgic “Rides I Miss” storyline, but again, it’s been done, its been done, it’s been done.
+My mind began to briefly explore the nostalgic “Rides I Miss” storyline, but again, it’s been done, it’s been done, it’s been done.

-Next we rode Disneyland’s version of It’s a Small World.
+Next, we rode Disneyland’s version of It’s a Small World.
 This ride is so different from the one at the Magic Kingdom, both inside and out, I don’t even know where to begin.
 The outside is visually stunning, and I actually found it more impressive than Disneyland’s Sleeping Beauty Castle (which is definitely overwhelmed by Walt Disney World’s Cinderella Castle).
 Disneyland’s Small World also has more dolls and scenes than its Florida counterpart.
-I haven’t seen the new rehab of the Walt Disney World version yet, but I can only hope it incorporates some of the charm of Disneyland’s Small World ride.
+I haven’t seen the new rehab of the Walt Disney World version yet, but I can only hope it incorporates some of the charms of Disneyland’s Small World ride.

 The line for the Matterhorn Bobsleds was much too long for my liking, so we ventured on to Toontown.
 Boy!
 This Toontown was fun–much more interactive than the one at the Magic Kingdom, with so many little hidden surprises.
-Even as an adult, I found myself running from comical building to comical building lifting lids, pushing buttons and pulling every lever and dangling rope in sight.
+Even as an adult, I found myself running from comical building to comical building lifting lids, pushing buttons, and pulling every lever and dangling rope in sight.
 And, what Disneyland visit would be complete without a ride on Roger Rabbit’s Car Toon Spin?
 It reminded me of a faster, more fun, version of the Pooh ride at the Magic Kingdom.

 “Disneyland Rides vs. Magic Kingdom Rides,” I found myself considering the topic–before the little voice in my head, screamed, Not original.
 Duh!

 The Matterhorn line was still far too long to ride, and we all needed a break from the afternoon sun.
 The girls suggested (surprise!) a makeover at Libby Lu.
 Linda and I both agreed that we should just get this out of the way, and Downtown Disney would be a great place to eat lunch.
-We signed the girls up for their makeovers, purchased a few Grab-and-Go meals from the nearby Napolini restaurant and waited for their turn to be called (Yes!
+We signed the girls up for their makeovers, purchased a few Grab-and-Go meals from the nearby Napolini restaurant, and waited for their turn to be called (Yes!
 There was a pretty big waiting line).

-|Five-year-old Jessica chose the “Rock Star” makeover, while Deana and Alisha went for the older and more sophisticated “Rising Star” look.
-The Libby Lu store is a little girl madhouse, but I had to admit that the kiddies looked adorable with their glittery lips and nails, fake hairpieces and sparkling jewelry.
+Five-year-old Jessica chose the “Rock Star” makeover, while Deana and Alisha went for the older and more sophisticated “Rising Star” look.
+The Libby Lu store is a little girl madhouse, but I had to admit that the kiddies looked adorable with their glittery lips and nails, fake hairpieces, and sparkling jewelry.
 For the rest of the day, our little ones thought they were “stars” and stopped to give impromptu performances in various open-air venues.
-It was cute and reminded me of why I love being a grandmother so much.|
+It was cute and reminded me of why I love being a grandmother so much.

 Okay…maybe a Libby Lu story was too narrow, but what about “A Little Girl’s Disneyland Dream Vacation,” I reasoned as we slowly strolled back to the park.